-No User ReviewsWrite a review

 Power & Run Time

-At a noise rating of 70 dBA (just as noisy as a vacuum cleaner), the generator is started via a simple traditional pull-start mechanism.
+Enjoying a noise rating of 70 dBA (just as noisy as a vacuum cleaner), this generator gets running thanks to a conventional pull-start mechanism.

 With a fuel capacity of 6.3 gallons, the EG5000CL may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.57 GPH).